2. Interfaces¶

 Fig. 2.3 USB UART¶

-For macOS and Windows, drivers are available from Silicon Labs: https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers
+For macOS and Windows, drivers are available from Silicon Labs: https://www.silabs.com/software-and-tools/usb-to-uart-bridge-vcp-drivers

 A terminal emulation program is required to access the serial console.